sanybangera/habit_tracker/product_backlog.md

     ** The title of the user story**
        Account Registration
     ** A brief description **
-      User can register using name, username, age, and country to create an account.
+      User can login /register using name, username, age, and country to create an account.
     ** The labels applied **
       enhancement, priority: high
   # Home Page #